 The generated icon is then cached on my CDN, and used whenever the user comments by leaving the same e-mail address.
 No cookies are ever stored for this operation.
 In a long comment chain, authors can in this way be followed by looking at patterns and colors.
 Thank you Avatar Privacy for allowing all of this very easily in WordPress.

 - Speaking of CDN, I used to use Cloudflare to cache and distribute some parts of my website through their network.
 Here is the thing: Cloudflare works great.
 There is not a single one of its functionalities (including their cdnjs.com service) that I do not enjoy.
 Its implementation is however potentially dangerous not only for privacy, but for security as well.
 They also can (and very likely do) gather a lot of analytics and track users through their network, which is very extended.
 I am also not a huge fan of the recent trend of centralizing Internet services and Cloudflare is quite moving into that direction.
-I switched to BunnyCDN because (a) it has got a very good business model and it gets very cheap for small websites like mine, (b) it keeps innovating and adding features, and (c) it really, really speeds up my website by offloading static files through its worldwide network.
+I switched to X4B.net after a good offer on a Web hosting forum, because it accomplishes the same needs I have for using Cloudflare.
+It provides edge caching, a Web Application Firewall (WAF), intrusion detection, and DDOS protection.
+The difference is that, besides being a smaller company than Cloudflare, X4B handles its reverse proxying features through a GRE tunnel, so at the network layer already.
+So far, it’s been working very well.
+Furthermore, I got a very good deal for a lifetime account at WP Compress, which uses BunnyCDN and Google Cloud as backend, to provide optimized images con a content delivery network.

 Please note that some individual posts might still have external tracking which might be enabled by embedding third party media such as a Tweet or a Youtube video.